Plaza del Charco de los camarones alias shrimps the main town square of Puerto de la Cruz carries a peculiar name.

 On normal days, nobody by this Plaza that evolves around a fountain seems to be in a rush.

 No noisy railway and underground stations are there.
 A couple of buses are passing on its border.
 Taxi drivers wait there calmly to be of service.
 There are some other vehicles.

 They drive slowly to the Muelle parking or circle around the hub.
-That's as bad as it gets, then.
+That's as bad as it gets.

-They took place nine years after the biggest deluge in the Orotava Valley.
-Of course, it also flooded the Plaza del Charco de los Camarones (shrimps) in 1826.
-Then people had to go around it in boats.
+They took place nine years after the deluge of 1826 in the Orotava Valley.
+Then, a tidal wave flooded the Plaza del Charco de los Camarones.
+Then, people had to go around it in boats.
 Now, the square is more elevated with plant borders all around.
 Stairs of different height help to get on top besides wheel chair facilities.

 The interesting Plaza photo reveals that no steps are needed there.
 Why?
 The square is on slightly sloping grounds.

 Other small improvements happened over time.
 Some have disappeared, but not the Dynamico Cafe that was introduced by the middle of the XX century.
 Only its live concerts seem to have stopped.
 Today, it's mainly a meeting place to consume small snacks and drinks.